RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 ### Config_ExternalMethod

-OOI has external classes explicitly via the `::CLASS abc EXTERNAL` mechanism.
+_OOI has external classes explicitly via the `::CLASS abc EXTERNAL` mechanism.
 Analogy with classic would also allow the subject of `::REQUIRES` to be coded in non-Rexx.
 However `::REQUIRES` subject is coded, we need to gather in knowledge of its method names because of the search algorithm that determines which method is called.
 Hence reasonable that the ultimate external call is to a method.
-Perhaps combine `Config_ExternalRoutine` with `Config_ExternalMethod`.
+Perhaps combine `Config_ExternalRoutine` with `Config_ExternalMethod`._

-There is a terminology clash on "environment".
+_There is a terminology clash on "environment".
 Perhaps easiest to change the classic to "address_environment".
-(And make it part of new "environment"?)
+(And make it part of new "environment"?)_

-There are terminology decisions to make about "files", "programs", and "packages".
-Possibly "program" is the thing you run (and we don't say what it means physically), "file" is a unit of scope (ROUTINEs in current file before those in REQUIREd), and "package" we don't use (since a software package from a shop would probably have several files but not everything to run a program.)
-Using "file" this way may not be too bad since we used "stream" rather than "tile" in the classic definition.
+_There are terminology decisions to make about "files", "programs", and "packages".
+Possibly "program" is the thing you run (and we don't say what it means physically), "file" is a unit of scope (`ROUTINE`s in current file before those in `REQUIRE`d), and "package" we don't use (since a software package from a shop would probably have several files but not everything to run a program.)
+Using "file" this way may not be too bad since we used "stream" rather than "file" in the classic definition._

-The `How` parameter will need `'METHOD'` as a value.
+_The `How` parameter will need `'METHOD'` as a value.
 Should `API_Start` also allow `'METHOD'`.
-If we pass the new `Environment` we don't have to pass `Streams` separately.
+If we pass the new `Environment` we don't have to pass `Streams` separately._

-Text of `Config_ExternalMethod` waiting on such decisions.
+_Text of `Config_ExternalMethod` waiting on such decisions._

 #### Syntax: